The Way It Is (Bruce Hornsby song)

 "The Way It Is" is a song by American rock group Bruce Hornsby and the Range.
-It was released in the United States in September 1986 as the second single from their debut album, The Way It Is.
+It was released in July 1986 as the second single from their debut album, The Way It Is.
 The song topped the charts in the US, Canada and the Netherlands in 1986, and peaked inside the top twenty in such countries as Australia, Ireland, Switzerland and the United Kingdom.
 Written by Bruce Hornsby, it made explicit reference to the Economic Opportunity Act, also known as the 1964 Poverty Act, as well as the Civil Rights Act of 1964.

-Musically, the song is characterized by two long piano solos.
-The song has been sampled by various rappers such as E-40 for his song "Things'll Never Change", by Tupac for "Changes", by DJ Don Diablo for his song "Never Change", and Polo G for "Wishing for a Hero" in 2020.
+Creation

+"The Way It Is" appeared on a demo recording made by Hornsby that included "Mandolin Rain" and "The Red Plains".
+This tape led to him being signed by RCA in 1985.

 Content

 The opening verse recounts a story taking place at a line for welfare that illustrates a divide between the rich and poor; the second verse recounts ongoing social issues from the voice of someone supporting racial segregation.
 The final verse recounts the passage of the Economic Opportunity Act in 1964 "to give those who ain't got a little more", and the Civil Rights Act of 1964 as a victory in the civil rights movement against job discrimination, but insists that more is needed.